alancj731/easy-memo/README.md

 ### Deleting Records via Web UI

 1. Find the memo you want to delete in the search results
-2. Click the delete button/icon on the record card
+2. Hover your mouse over it and click the trash icon that appears.
-3. The record will be removed from both the UI and database
+3. The record will be removed from the database

 ### API Endpoints (via localhost:6789)